-The School of Health Professions provides students the opportunity to pursue a variety of specialties and fields of study within the health care workforce.
-Graduates are prepared to actively engage with teams of health care providers to deliver high quality care for the identification, prevention and treatment of diseases and disorders.
-The School was established in 2013 as a part of the College of Health Sciences.
+The School of Health Professions was established in 2013 as a part of the College of Health Sciences.
+It provides students the opportunity to pursue a variety of specialties and fields of study within the healthcare workforce.
+Graduates are prepared to actively engage with teams of healthcare providers and deliver high quality care for the identification, prevention, and treatment of diseases and disorders.